 You can experience camping with wilderness and amazement.
 It has 21 waterfront campsites, a shared dock, and buoys.
-To reach the Emerald Bay Boat Camp you will have to take boat only as no roads can reach there.
+To reach the Emerald Bay Boat Camp you will have to take a boat only as no roads can reach there.

 D. L. Bliss State Park

-To experience the closest of lakeside camping, go for D. L. Bliss State Park.
+To experience the closest of lakeside camping, go to D. L. Bliss State Park.
 It has 150 family campsites and a walkable distance up to the lake.
 It houses RV campsites and RV dump site.
 Restrooms and washrooms are also available.
 From the shore, you can take in the views of mountains and feel the calmness of the water.

 An adventure freak can direct take up to the Rubicon hiking trail from the park only and children can play in the park.
 The desirable and accessible camping area is the Beach Camp Loop.
-It is close to the sugar pine point park and is closed in winters.
+It is close to sugar pine point park and is closed in winters.

 Meeks Bay Resort